mfhan/phase-0/week-4/num-letters.md

 **How does Ruby handle addition, subtraction, multiplication, and division of numbers?**
-Ruby uses symbols such as +, -, * and / between integer or float variables to handle these operatio ns
+Ruby uses symbols such as +, -, * and / between integer or float variables to handle these operations

 **What are strings?
 Why and when would you use them?**
 A string is an object that holds an arbitrary sequence of one or more elements.
 The interpreter treats anything surrounded with single quotes or double quotes as a string.
 Besides letters, a string can contain any number of variables; it can have punctuation, digits, symbols, spaces -- and even be empty.